Customers frequently ask for help with custom patterns in the Community.

 See this YouTube video: How to add or modify BMC discovered data and synchronize to CMDB? - YouTube

-TPL - Template Pattern Language.
+TPL - The Pattern Language.
 Some users use the terms "TPL" and "pattern" interchangeably.

 A module (contained inside a TPL file) contains one or more pattern or syncmapping statements.

 There are 2 types of TPL customization for the BMC Discovery product:

 1) Discovery patterns typically add and/or modify Discovered information.

 There are many OOTB Discovery patterns (defined by the TKU).

 The keyword "pattern" is used to define a pattern.

 2) syncmappings define the behavior of the CMDB Sync process.

 There are many OOTB syncmappings (defined by the TKU).